 We have one family member with confirmed allergy to mould.
 Recently a doctor told me I should be tested too, as my hay fever symptoms are no longer just during spring and summer.
 I’m suffering all year round with a runny nose, sneezing and itchy eyes.

-Symptoms can be very similar to the type of reaction you might have to pollen in spring.
-So itchy eyes, runny nose, sneezing, a cough.
+Symptoms of mould allergy can be very similar to the type of reaction you might have to pollen in spring.
+This includes itchy eyes, runny or congested nose, sneezing or a cough.
 Some people also experience itchy hives on the skin or eczema flares.
-People with asthma may have respiratory symptoms as well.
+People who also have asthma may have respiratory symptoms as well.

 Common – and unexpected – places you might find mould at home

 Mould loves to grow where it is damp, warm and dark.
-Anywhere where there is moisture.
+Anywhere where there is moisture and without good ventilation.

 - bathrooms (the obvious places like the shower, bath, tile grout and silicon seals. exhaust fans and the ceiling)